asatoskar/CodingCulture/README.md

 Clone the entire repository (the *webapp* subfolder is not currently required and will be used for future front-end development after Hackathon results are out)

+Create an *uploads* folder in the repository for the uploaded images.

 Create a 'model' subfolder in the repository and download the model from the Google Drive link and save it in this folder.

 **Setting up Neo4J Server**